 - PayPal – sign up for a PayPal account.
 WordAds will pay you via PayPal.
 You can keep the funds in your PayPal account to use on future purchases via PayPal or you can get it sent back to your personal bank account.
 You can also put a ‘donate’ link on your page for your followers and friends to be able to easily send you money like this:

-- So far no one has ‘donated’ other than Andrew who was doing a test to make sure that it worked!
-But I still think it is a good thing to have on the blog.
-I recently saw another cruiser collecting money from their followers to enable them to buy Christmas presents for the kids on the Island they were staying on – this would be a convenient way of managing that.
+- I recently saw another cruiser collecting money from their followers to enable them to buy Christmas presents for the kids on the Island they were staying on – this would be a convenient way of managing that.
 When you are away sailing, friends or family might want to buy you a Christmas/Birthday gift – they could send funds via your donate button to enable you to buy the gift wherever you were!

 - Or if you are selling something on your blog you can also use PayPal for people to easily pay you for the product.
 It is also an easy way for getting funds sent internationally.
 You can make an invoice to email to someone in any currency and they can pay it easily via credit card – saving all the international money transfer issues.
 You can then either use this credit to buy more things from companies who also use PayPal or you can get the funds transferred back in to your own account.
 Brilliant!